knightjdr/cellmap-scripts/nmf/README.md

 ### Assess NMF terms

-Take all terms within each rank (including children), and then for each pprey gene it will see if the genes are being assigned to a rank with a previously known term.
+Take all terms within each rank (including children), and then for each prey gene it will see if the genes are being assigned to a rank with a previously known term.

 Requires
 * GO annotations, (goa_human.gaf without header)